microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/termstore-set.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the set used in a term [store].
+The set represents a unit which contains a collection of hierarchical terms.
+A [group] can contain multiple sets.

 Inherits from [entity](../resources/entity.md).